 With more than 15 years of research experience, Marisol Montolio is the Scientific Director of the Duchenne Parent Project Spain and Curator of the Patient Registry, promoting scientific research in Duchenne and Becker Muscular Dystrophy.
 Marisol Montolio is a Biologist and has a PhD in Neuroscience from the University of Barcelona.
 She has worked in the identification of drugs for neurological diseases, including genetic and degenerative diseases, and later acquired extensive experience in coordinating and executing research collaborations between academic groups, EURO-NMD Meeting, Freiburg, 29-30 November 2017 EURO-NMD Patient Representatives, private companies, foundations and associations on the research of rare diseases.
 She is also adjunct professor at the University of Barcelona.

-Marisol took part in an interview in which she was asked about her role within the network and her expectations.
+Marisol took part in an interview in November 2021 in which she was asked about her role within the network and her expectations.
 Below is a transcript of the interview which has previously featured in the EURO-NMD monthly newsletter .

 a.
 Tell us a little bit about yourself